 My non-fiction over the years includes Sting’s Broken Music, two volumes of memoir by Anjelica Huston, The Opposite of Loneliness by Marina Keegan, Poems That Make Grown Men Cry, edited by Anthony and Ben Holden, which was 2014’s highest-selling poetry book in the UK, David Grann’s Killers of the Flower Moon and the upcoming biography of Mikhail Gorbachev by Pulitzer Prize-winning William Taubman.
 Rupi Kaur’s new poetry collection will be a stand-out title in the autumn of 2017, building on the onoing success of her first, milk and honey.

-Publishing Director, Fiction and Audio
+Publishing Director, Adult Fiction

 Editorial Director, Adult Fiction

 What I’m looking to acquire: I’m just starting to build my list here at S&S, and am very excited about commissioning big, mass-market fiction, with a particular focus on crime, thrillers, science fiction and fantasy.
 I love fast-paced, page-turning action and adventure (preferably with lots of explosions).
 And there’s a special place in my heart for books that use the trappings of genre to explore gentler subjects, like Becky Chambers’ The Long Way to a Small, Angry Planet, the award-winning science fiction novel that uses space opera as the lens to examine the meaning of family.